-Can you get drunk off rubbing alcohol?
+Can one get drunk off rubbing alcohol?
 Yes, this substance does cause intoxication.
 It can lead to poisoning and potential death and consuming it is extremely dangerous.

 Other methods of abuse include huffing and sniffing rubbing alcohol to inhale the vapors.
 However, isopropyl alcohol inhalation in large amounts can have a number of dangerous effects, including breathing difficulty and loss of consciousness.
 In addition to drinking and inhaling rubbing alcohol, spilling the substance on the skin can lead to accidental poisoning.
 Repeated or prolonged exposure can cause itching, redness, and skin corrosion.

 Isopropyl Alcohol Metabolism

-What happens if you drink isopropyl alcohol?
+What happens if a person drinks isopropyl alcohol?
 In the human body, isopropanol is oxidized in the liver to form a toxic chemical called acetone.
 It has a half-life of 2.5 to 8 hours (the time is taken for half the substance to be removed from the body by biological processes).
 The peak concentration following ingestion occurs within 30 minutes.
 It is removed from the body mainly through the kidneys.